Campus Disciplinary Process

 Students who violate the sexual misconduct policy may be subject to the University's disciplinary system, if the complainant elects to file a complaint with the University or if an official of the University is made aware that an assault has occurred.

 In compliance with Title IX, whenever a University official learns of any sexual misconduct, an investigation must be pursued, even if the victim does not want to file a complaint.
 The goal behind Title IX's mandate is to maximize the safety of all students on campus.

 Can a student organization be held responsible for sexual misconduct?

 Yes, student organizations may be held responsible for sexual misconduct if certain conditions exist.
-(See Sexual Misconduct Policy page 38 for complete list of conditions.)
+(See section 3 of the Sexual Misconduct Policy, Appendix C, for complete list of conditions.)